 The African Seed Access Index (TASAI) is a tool that is designed to monitor and evaluate the structure, conduct, and performance of seed systems serving smallholder farmers in Africa.
 The intended outcome of TASAI is improved access to locally adapted, affordable, and high-quality seed of appropriate varieties by smallholder farmers in Sub-Saharan Africa.
-TASAI will be used by practitioners in the public sector, private sector, and development aid agencies to both inform and compel change.
+TASAI is used by practitioners in the public sector, private sector, and development aid agencies to both inform and compel change.

 Public Sector: The primary audience for TASAI is public policy makers, regulators, and law enforcement agencies involved in the seed system value chain.
 Implementing institutions such as ministries of agriculture, seed inspection services, and agricultural research institutions can also use TASAI to benchmark their performance.

 Private Sector: TASAI can be used by seed companies and other value chain players to identify investment opportunities in the African seed value chain.
 Key stakeholders may also use this tool to potentially advocate for a better enabling environment.

 Development Aid Agencies: For NGOs and other development agencies working in rural agricultural development, TASAI can highlight issues that need to be addressed in order to ensure access to improved seed by smallholder farmers.
 TASAI can serve as a tool for donors to highlight critical areas within the seed value chain in which improvements and actions can be focused on.